 ₹1 crore today may only be worth ₹40–50 lakh in 20 years.
 Always account for rising costs.

-Ideally, align it with your earning years or until major liabilities are cleared.
+Ideally, match it to your earning years or until major liabilities are cleared.

 Insurers typically allow coverage up to 15–20× annual income, subject to underwriting.
 Don’t plan beyond what you can qualify for.